albassort/AVX-512-reST-community-docs/README.rst

 As an example:
 AVX-512-Store-XMM

-So, of the AVX-512 extension, in the store category, YMM wide instructions.
+So, of the AVX-512 extension, in the store category, YMM wide Intrinsic.

 Instructions
 ~~~~~~~~~~~~
-This section is cut off as the README, but is filled in on the stie!
+If you're reading this in the README, the documentation cuts off.
+However, on the GITHUB page, there are two following sections with searchable categories.